kulics/koral/book-en/control-type.md

 Usually we will encapsulate some data control processes into control types so that there is no need to perform additional methods when using data.

 ## Simple Definition
-If we don't need to define a specific control method for a while, we only need to use `id:type;` to define a control type.
+If we don't need to define a specific control method for a while, we only need to use `id:type` to define a control type.

 E.g:
 ```